ChQf/ChQf.github.io/_pages/about.md

 ## News

-* Aug.
-2022, Submission: my new research manuscript (first author) was submitted to *IET APSCOM 2022*.
+* Oct.
+2022, Submission: my new research manuscript (first author) was submitted to *IEEE Transactions on Power Systems*.
 * Jun.
 2022, Acceptance: my new research manuscript (first author) was accepted by *IEEE Transactions on Power Systems*.
 * Mar.
 2022, Submission: my new research manuscript (co-author) was submitted to *IEEE Transactions on Power Systems*.
 * Dec.
 2021, Award: my research paper (co-author) was awarded as *High impact paper of Proceedings of The CSEE in 2021*.